The SQL

 Hard Parse:

-semantic check, permissions check, allocate space from shared pool.
+check, semantic check, permissions check, allocate space from

-Requires a library cache latch AND a shared pool latch.
+shared pool.
+Requires a library cache latch AND a shared pool

 Soft Parse:

-user is different than the previously parsing user then partial
+the user is different than the previously parsing user then

-semantic check is still required, as object names may resolve to
+partial semantic check is still required, as object names may

 Understanding